strick424/Resume/Endurance_Course/README.md

 **Impact**

 The first extensive analysis on endurance course completion times to establish an unbiased scoring system for USNA.
-The scoring system is currently being utilized to provide performance feedback for those who participate in the endurance course.
+The scoring system is currently being utilized to provide performance feedback for those who participate in the USNA endurance course.

 **File Overview**

 1. *USNA_Endurance_Course_Scoring_Analysis.pdf*: final report submitted to senior Marine Corps leadership at USNA.
-2. *USNA_Endurance_Course_Analysis.ipynb*: Python notebook where all calculations and algorithms were performed.
+2. *USNA_Endurance_Course_Analysis.ipynb*: Python notebook containing all calculations and algorithms.
 3. *Historic_Times.csv*: endurance course completion time data used for analysis.